frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 Very quickly this person said, "Yes, I want to improve!
 I want to be better!"

 I was rather impressed with that answer.
 "I want to be better!"
-That is the whole reason I\'m in Opus Dei.
+That is the whole reason I'm in Opus Dei.
 In spite of the difficulties of my situation, and a whole pile of other things, "I want to be better."

 It is a very beautiful and healthy thing to have that deep desire in our soul, in our heart---and therefore, to love the great treasures that God has placed beside us and the means that He's given to us.